node-js-libs/node.io/docs/README.md

 Use `nodeio.start(job, callback, capture_output)` where callback takes one parameter `err`.

-If `capture_output` is true, the callback an extra parameter containing the output
+If `capture_output` is true, the callback gets an extra parameter containing the output

     var callback = function(err, output) {
         console.log(output);